Analysis | Donald Trump has completed his journey toward embracing the Capitol rioters

 From the start, Trump’s politics included an often explicit embrace of violence.
 His earliest rallies included comments about police or supporters attacking protesters.
 As president, he both publicly and privately endorsed the use of violence against people he saw as opponents, political and otherwise.
 The events of Jan.
 6 were a natural consequence of his dishonest claims and his obvious approval of force — and of the failure of his allies to demand any accountability.

 McCarthy, for example, has continually declined to comment publicly about his conversation with Trump.
 Trump told Bartiromo that he was “sure Kevin will be very good” when he did discuss the call — a fair assumption to make.
-Speaking at a Conservative Political Action Committee event in Texas on Sunday night, Trump joked that his second impeachment, the one for his role in inciting the violence on Jan.
+Speaking at a Conservative Political Action Conference event in Texas on Sunday night, Trump joked that his second impeachment, the one for his role in inciting the violence on Jan.
 6, had not moderated his behavior.

 “I didn’t change,” he told the crowd, to raucous cheers.
 “I became worse.
 I became worse!”

 The palpable danger is that Jan.
 6 was not the endpoint of Trumpian political violence but merely a waypoint.
 Research published shortly after the events of that day found unexpectedly strong support for the use of violence on the right, including an obvious link between support for violence and belief in election-fraud conspiracy theories.
 A survey conducted last year found that most Republicans agreed that it might be necessary to “use force” to defend the “traditional American way of life.”
-Another conducted in February found that 4-in-10 Republicans condoned the use of political violence.
+Another conducted in February found that 4 in 10 Republicans condoned the use of political violence.

 Those questions are abstract, but the threat is nonetheless real and the tension ongoing.
 On Sunday, Rep. Katie Porter (D-Calif.) held an outdoor town hall meeting in her district.
 A small group of Trump supporters, encouraged and joined by a far-right Republican candidate for her seat, showed up to berate her.
 The confrontation quickly devolved into a scuffle.

 We’ve seen the pattern at play here many times before.
 Trump takes a contentious, questionable or dangerous position and sees the reaction.
 Often, his allies and his party go along with it, smoothing out the rougher spots.
-Trump then embraces it more explicitly and even skeptical allies, perhaps now feeling complicit, sit in quiet agreement.
+Trump then embraces it more explicitly, and even skeptical allies, perhaps now feeling complicit, sit in quiet agreement.

 So now the Capitol rioters are tremendous, blue-collar folks battling an unfair system.
 They were simply in Washington to have their voices heard on the false belief that Trump and allies, including Bartiromo, fostered.
 They were the allies of law enforcement, not a mob that was seen on video attacking and abusing Capitol Police officers.

-The message being sent from Trump is clear: save some unstated exceptions, the events of Jan.
+The message being sent from Trump is clear: Save some unstated exceptions, the events of Jan.
 6 were, if not good, then justified.
 Those who participated were loyal Americans, doing their part.
 They’ve been treated unjustly, including Babbitt.

 And there’s Bartiromo and her network, there’s the crowd at CPAC, nodding along.